“The Guardians” aka “Lookout” stars

 - Kim Seul-Gi as Seo Bo-Mi

 One day, Soo-Ji happens upon the scene of her daughter’s presumed fall from the rooftop of a tall building.
 Amidst her sorrow and regrets, she receives a chilling video clip from a mysterious source.
 The video clip alerts her to the fact that her daughters fall may not have been a simple accident.
 After futile attempts for proper investigation from the police and prosecutors, Soo-Ji decides to take matters into her own hands.
 An act of uncontrollable rage puts her on the wrong side of the law.
-She is arrested on charges of attempted murder but ends up escaping with the help of Seo Bo-Mi (Kim Seul-Gi) and Gong Kyung-Soo (Key).
+She gets arrested on charges of attempted murder but ends up escaping with the help of Seo Bo-Mi (Kim Seul-Gi) and Gong Kyung-Soo (Key).

 From strangers to teammates